 Greece takes its coffee with lots of foam.
 The method actually comes from a Yemeni tradition of boiling coffee in a brass pot, which allows foam to form on the surface (and lends a certain creaminess to the coffee).
 The coffee is ready to serve once the foam spills over the top of the pot.

 You may or may not have heard the famous Turkish proverb that says “coffee should be black as hell, strong as death and as sweet as love.”
 I personally agree.
-Turkish coffee is way up there on the intensity scale thanks to its #nofilter preparation, which means your coffee cup comes with grounds settled on the bottom (which you can glean your fortune from when you’re done, kind of like a tea leaf reading).
+Turkish coffee is way up there on the intensity scale of coffee around the world thanks to its #nofilter preparation, which means your coffee cup comes with grounds settled on the bottom (which you can glean your fortune from when you’re done, kind of like a tea leaf reading).

 Across the African continent, spiced coffee is also a theme.
 In Morocco, coffee is blended with spices like cinnamon, cardamom, cloves, salt, pepper and nutmeg.

 In the land where it all started, coffee brewing and consumption is a long and elaborate ritual that can last two hours.
 First, the beans are roasted, ground and filtered in front of the guests, and then the coffee (or buna) is brewed three times.
 Traditionally, Ethiopians would add salt or butter to the coffee, but sugar is becoming a more common addition.

 18. Saudi Arabia

 Saudis like their coffee with a bit of spice (namely cardamom), and it’s often served with dates to help sweeten the experience.
 In Saudi Arabia, serving coffee is an important ritualistic display of hospitality, and there are certain etiquette rules to follow, such as serving elders first.